 1955 Double Die

 The finest known examples have been graded MS-65 Red by PCGS (19 coins) and MS-66 Red by NGC (1 coin).
 Recent auction results show that a PCGS MS-65 Red example sold for $37,600 in January 2016 at a Heritage auction.
 An NGC MS-66 Red example sold for over $50,000 in an August 2006 auction hosted by Superior Galleries.
 I am sure this coin would sell for well over $80,000 if offered at auction today.

 Since this error coin was discovered shortly after it was released into circulation, many coins were saved before they became extremely worn.
 The most common grade you will encounter is extremely fine (XF-40).
-These specimens are usually brown in color and have a fairly nice surface preservation.
-Over the last 10 years, the price has increased from about $950 in 2007 to about $1,150 in 2019.
+These specimens are usually brown and have reasonably excellent surface preservation.
+Over the last ten years, the price has increased from about $950 in 2007 to about $1,150 in 2019.
 This is an approximate 2% annual increase in price.
 An average uncirculated example (MS-63) had an average retail price of $2,750 in 2007 and $3,000 in 2019.
 This is an average annual increase in the price of 1.1% annually.

 Beware of Counterfeit's